Optimizing ArgoCD performance in HA configurations

 app_Reconcile_queue

-Element 3:Adjusting the Controller Processor Count
+Element 3:Adjusting the number of Controller processors

 controller.operation.processors